 Our day ends up in the small village of Moni, the base for the trekking in the area and the visit of the stunning Mount Kelimutu.

 5°day: Moni – Mount Kelimutu – Maumere

-In Tiwu Ata Polo is where the bewitched souls rest and it‘s changed the colour between dark green and dark red, whereas the Tiwu Ata Mbupu is the resting place for the elderly souls with its black watercolour.
+In Tiwu Ata Polo is where the evil souls rest and it‘s changed the colour between dark green and dark red, whereas the Tiwu Ata Mbupu is the resting place for the elderly souls with its black watercolour.

 Need to Know about Flores Island

 The best time to visit Flores Island is from May to October during the dry season.
 There’s a strong wind that blows from Australia, keeping humidity levels low and making outdoor activities more bearable.
 I had my trip in August and crossing the mountain in the centre of Flores I bumped into short rains.
 The rainy season is from December to March, and humidity is high.
 The showers are short, but intense so you won’t have to spend the whole day inside.

 I arranged my trip a few months in advance looking for a local agency on the web.
 After contacting some of them, I chose Komodo Blessing Adventure.
 The owner, Mr Maxi, was always punctual and accurate in his answer.
 Of course, also very patient because I’m demanding when I arrange my trips.
 I spent 3 days around Komodo National Park, then 5 days through Flores Island.